 Yue Guang Bai (White Moonlight)

-Unique ‘dark’ withering process by slow natural air-drying develops an unusually smooth flavor similar to white tea.
-Very popular for its complex wildflower aromatics and deep sweet fruity flavors.
-Particularly light and smooth, excellent for new puer drinkers and white tea drinkers.
+Unique ‘dark’ withering process by slow natural air-drying develops an unusually smooth flavor from leaves and buds that would have been used for high-end sheng puer.
+Particularly light and smooth, very popular for its complex wildflower aromatics and deep sweet fruity flavors.
+Excellent for new puer drinkers and white tea drinkers.

 - Tea Origin